 There are two options for contributing files to Ci via File Request — you can utilize either Aspera or Standard upload method.
 Both were designed and developed to provide the best uploading experience, however, there are some differences between them.

-To contribute content using Standard method, just drag-n-drop files to the File Request window or click “+ File Upload” button and select files you want to contribute.
-Then, click “Contribute Files” button to get your upload started.
+To contribute content using Standard method, just drag-n-drop files to the File Request window or click the “+ Select from this device” button and select files you want to contribute.
+If you have an account with Ci, you'll have the option to "+Select from Ci Spaces."
+Once the files are selected, click the “Upload File” button to get your upload started.

 Figure 1.
 File Request Window

 Please make sure your browser is opened while your files are contributing.
 We recommend disabling “Energy saving” mode on your computer to prevent the machine from falling into Sleeping mode (which will cause losing Internet connection).